india-covid-stats/covid-beds/docs/sites.md

-# Sites that provide bed status
+# Sites that provide bed status in India

 Region | Site
 ---    | ---